 Unsurprisingly, as a real estate agent, I am going to say your best bet is property.
 But it is, anyway.
 For a start, it saves on rent.
 The return is also way above what bonds and bank deposits are offering.

-Alternatively, 10 million baht could get you a villa at the seaside, with a swimming pool and 800 square metres of ground (although your ownership rights are much less clear than with a condo).
+Alternatively, 10 million baht could get you a spacious villa at the seaside, with a swimming pool and 800 square meters of ground (although your ownership rights are much less clear than with a condo).

 But the best of both worlds could be to pick up a pair of condos: one in the city and another in a resort town.
 This can open up an income stream as well as cheap weekends at the beach.